gistya/scripts/docs/position.rst

 This tool reports the current date, clock time, month, season, and historical era.
 It also reports the keyboard cursor position (or just the z-level if no active cursor), window size, and mouse location on the screen.
-If a site is loaded, it prints the world coordinates of the site, else the world coordinates of the adventurer.
+If a site is loaded, it prints the world coordinates of the site.
+If not, it prints the world coordinates of the adventurer (if applicable).

 Can also be used to copy the current keyboard cursor position for later use.